 To obtain a business licence and market a property as tourist accommodation, the property’s zoning must list tourist accommodation or temporary accommodation as a permitted use.
 Properties with residential zoning may not be marketed as available to tourists, for any length of time.

-You can use the RMOW’s online GIS mapping system to determine your property’s zoning or land use contract (LUC).
+You can use the RMOW’s online GIS mapping system to determine your property’s zoning.

 - View the RMOW’s online map.